awslabs/aws-encryption-sdk-specification/client-apis/streaming.md

 This means that:

 - There MUST be a mechanism for output bytes to be released
-- There MUST be a mechanism to indicate that the entire output has been released, or whether more bytes MAY be released in the future.
+- There MUST be a mechanism to indicate that the entire output has been released.

 These mechanisms are used to allow the operation to produce output bytes in parts, over time.